CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 #### (b) Corridor doors.

 Doors that provide access to interior corridors required to have a one hour fire-resistance rating shall be self-closing swinging fire doors with a three-quarter hour fire-protection rating, except that in buildings classified in occupancy group G, in which an acceptable interior fire alarm system is installed and in which regular supervised fire drills are held, the doors to rooms or spaces devoted exclusively to nonhazardous uses in occupancy group G need not be fire-rated, provided they are swinging, self-closing one and three-quarter inch solid core wood, and have a maximum area of seven hundred twenty square inches of one-quarter inch thick wired glass vision panels.
-Other corridor doors except those provided for in subdivision (d) of [section 27-369](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-369 Corridors) of this article, shall be self-closing, swinging, noncombustible or one and three-quarter inch solid core wood doors, except that in buildings classified in occupancy group H-2 the doors need not be self-closing.
+Other corridor doors except those provided for in subdivision (d) of [section 27-369](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-369-corridors) of this article, shall be self-closing, swinging, noncombustible or one and three-quarter inch solid core wood doors, except that in buildings classified in occupancy group H-2 the doors need not be self-closing.
 Noncombustible mail slots having an area not exceeding forty square inches may be provided in corridor doors when the opening is protected by a closure activated by gravity or a spring device so as to keep it closed when not in use.
 Noncombustible louvers may be installed in corridor doors opening into toilets, service sink closets, and electric closets.
-Notwithstanding the foregoing restrictions in this subdivision, doors not prohibited by subdivision (d) of this section may open from spaces into corridors when in compliance with all of the provisions of paragraph three of subdivision (h) of [section 27-370](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-370 Exit Passageways) of this article.
+Notwithstanding the foregoing restrictions in this subdivision, doors not prohibited by subdivision (d) of this section may open from spaces into corridors when in compliance with all of the provisions of paragraph three of subdivision (h) of [section 27-370](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-370-exit-passageways) of this article.

 #### (c) Smoke stop doors.

-Smoke stop doors shall be self-closing, swinging doors of metal, metal covered, or one and three-quarter inch solid core wood with clear wire glass panels having a minimum area of six hundred square inches per door and a maximum area of twelve hundred ninety-six square inches per door, except that in buildings not over two stories high, smoke stop doors may be of one and three-eighths inch solid core wood with clear wire glass panels, unless the doors are also used as horizontal exits in which case they shall comply with the provisions of subdivision (b) of [section 27-373](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-373 Horizontal Exits) of this article.
+Smoke stop doors shall be self-closing, swinging doors of metal, metal covered, or one and three-quarter inch solid core wood with clear wire glass panels having a minimum area of six hundred square inches per door and a maximum area of twelve hundred ninety-six square inches per door, except that in buildings not over two stories high, smoke stop doors may be of one and three-eighths inch solid core wood with clear wire glass panels, unless the doors are also used as horizontal exits in which case they shall comply with the provisions of subdivision (b) of [section 27-373](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-373-horizontal-exits) of this article.
 In addition, smoke stop doors may be constructed of tempered glazing or the equivalent and be protected by sprinkler heads constructed in accordance with subchapter seventeen of this chapter and installed a maximum of six feet (6'-0") on centers on each side of the opening.
 Smoke stop doors may be double-acting but shall close the opening completely with only such clearance as is reasonably necessary for proper operation.
 Smoke stop doors shall normally be in the closed position, except that they may be left open if they are arranged to close automatically by an approved device which is actuated by an interior fire alarm system meeting the requirements of subchapter seventeen of this chapter or upon smoke detection.
 Tempered glass smoke stop doors shall be marked where required in accordance with the rules of the board of standards and appeals.

 #### (d) Prohibited doors.

 Vertically sliding doors, rolling shutters, and folding doors shall not be used as exit doors or as corridor doors, except that overhead garage doors may serve as exits from buildings classified in occupancy group J-3, and except that sliding or rolling doors or gates may be used in F-2 places of assembly provided they are kept open when the place of assembly is occupied.
 Revolving doors may be used only to the extent permitted by subdivision (m) of section 27-371 of this article.
-Automatic horizontally sliding fire doors shall be permitted only in horizontal exits in fire divisions required to have a four hour fire-resistance rating as specified in [table 5-3](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%205/Fire%20Protection%20Construction%20Requirements/table-5-3-opening-protectives-for-fire-divisions-and-fire-separations).
+Automatic horizontally sliding fire doors shall be permitted only in horizontal exits in fire divisions required to have a four hour fire-resistance rating as specified in [table 5-3](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%205/Fire%20Protection%20Construction%20Requirements#table-5-3-opening-protectives-for-fire-divisions-and-fire-separations).

 #### (e) Door opening widths.